Why Men Love a Damsel in Distress: Analyzing the Appeal of the Age-Old Narrative

 Saving a damsel in distress reinforces the idea of male dominance, making men feel more secure and committed to the relationship.

-Its Biology
+It’s Biology

 Another reason why men love a damsel in distress is rooted in biology.
 Men are biologically wired to protect and provide for those they care about.